awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Optimize.overview.md

   HINT: You may need to increase max_worker_processes.
   ```

   The number of max\_worker\_processes is limited by the DB instance class size\.
 In this case, you should scale up your Aurora PostgreSQL DB cluster to a DB instance class size with more memory\.
-For more information,see [Supported DB engines for DB instance classes](Concepts.DBInstanceClass.md#Concepts.DBInstanceClass.SupportAurora)\.
+For more information, see [Supported DB engines for DB instance classes](Concepts.DBInstanceClass.md#Concepts.DBInstanceClass.SupportAurora)\.

 ## Query plan management terminology<a name="AuroraPostgreSQL.Optimize.Start-terminology"></a>